UX Designers

 1. Build a Strong Design Foundation with a Diverse Skill Set

-Designers should gain a solid understanding of design principles, user-centered design methodologies and industry-standard tools.
-They should continuously expand their knowledge and technical skills to stay ahead in this rapidly evolving field.
+Designers should get a solid understanding of design principles, user-centered design methodologies and industry-standard tools.
+It’s also vital for them to keep on expanding their knowledge and technical skills so they stay ahead in this rapidly evolving field.

 2. Practice Empathy

-Designers need to put themselves in the shoes of their users and strive to understand their needs, goals and pain points.
-Empathy is a key trait for effective user-centered design.
+Designers need to put themselves in their users’ shoes and strive to understand the latter’s needs, goals and pain points.
+Empathy’s a key trait to have for user-centered design that’s effective.

 3. Hone Research Skills

-Designers should invest time to learn various research methods and techniques.
-User research is crucial for informed design decisions and to ensure that designs address user needs effectively.
+Designers should invest the time so they learn various research methods and techniques.
+User research is crucial for informed design decisions—and to make sure that designs really do address user needs effectively.

 4. Cultivate Collaboration Skills

-UX design is a collaborative field that requires effective communication and teamwork throughout the design process.
-It’s therefore essential to develop strong collaboration skills to work harmoniously with cross-functional teams and stakeholders.
+UX design is a collaborative field—one that calls for effective communication and teamwork all the way through the design process.
+So, it’s vital to develop strong collaboration skills for them to work harmoniously with cross-functional teams and stakeholders.

 5. Learn from Others

-Designers should collaborate with peers, join design communities and seek mentorship to enhance their skills and knowledge.
+Designers should consider collaborating with peers, joining design communities and seeking mentorship so they can build up their skills and knowledge.
 It’s a vibrant and expanding industry, so it’s a vital asset to be part of a network.

 6. Build a Portfolio

-Designers should create a compelling portfolio that showcases their design projects, thought process and problem-solving skills.
-A portfolio should demonstrate a designer’s ability to create meaningful and user-centric experiences.
-The portfolio will travel ahead of the designer to tell prospective clients or employers what they are capable of.
-It’s vital to show the journey and the thinking that went into the ultimate product, not just the results.
+Designers should create a compelling portfolio—one that showcases their design projects, thought process and problem-solving skills in the best way possible.
+A portfolio should show their ability to create meaningful and user-centric experiences.
+The portfolio’s a vital asset.
+It will travel ahead of the designer to tell prospective clients or employers what they’re capable of, and how.
+It’s vital to show the journey as well as the thinking that went into the ultimate product—not just the results.

 Stephen Gay, Design Lead for the Adword Display & Apps Team at Google, gives valuable advice about UX portfolios: